Back to blog

 Grab your API key

 Sign in, start your free trial, and copy your API key from the dashboard.
-The same key works across all three APIs.
+The same key works across all four APIs.

 POST a symbol